 Students will be placed in grade groups according to their date of birth.
 Our academic year cutoff date is 31st August.
 Students entering Grade 1 must have turned 6 by 1st September and so on as we progress up to Grade 12.

 In addition to looking at the age, the School can only confirm the grade placement and offer a space after the applicant successfully follow these steps:

 The School is experiencing waiting lists in all grades in Early Years, Primary and most grades in Middle School (Grades 6 to 10).
 We are already offering placements for January 2021 and August 2021 entry, so to avoid disappointment, we encourage all interested families to attend the placement reservation fee, as soon as possible.

 Q: What languages are taught at EIS?

-Language of instructions is English, but there is a wide range of language options including German, French, Spanish, Vietnamese, Korean and Mandarin Chinese.
+Language of instructions is English, but there is a wide range of language options including German, French, Spanish, Vietnamese, and Korean.
 English language support for non-native students is also available without additional fees.

 Q: What extra-curricular (after school) activities are offered at the School?